Last updated:

 Shiitake mushrooms act as prebiotics, providing a food source for beneficial gut bacteria.
 This promotes a healthy balance in the gut microbiome, which is essential for proper digestion and immune function.
 Studies have shown that Shiitake mushrooms can enhance gut immunity and protect against pathogenic infections by supporting the growth of beneficial bacteria like Lactobacillus and Bifidobacterium.

-Explore verified Shiitake supplements and products from trusted vendors
+Explore Shiitake products from independent vendors

 Key Differences: Agaricus bisporus has a more rounded cap and lacks the distinctive gill pattern of Lentinula Edodes.

-![[object Object]](https://d16q8n2b2c01ef.cloudfront.net/media/AgaricusBisporus_new-400x400.webp)
+![[object Object]](https://d16q8n2b2c01ef.cloudfront.net/media/Portobello2_new-400x400.webp)

 0.0